 The following clauses ("through whom you made all things and it was well pleasing to you"), though probably not as late as the fourth century, certainly represent a more advanced Christology than that displayed by the oldest stratum of material in AT, which makes no reference to a preexistent Christ.
-A further clause ("and who conceived in the womb was incarnate and manifested as your Son, born from the Holy Spirit and the virgin") is more clearly a product of the fourth century.
-References to birth from both the Holy Spirit and the virgin are extremely rare before that time, 28 reference to birth from the virgin alone being more usual, as in the preceding clause ("you sent from heaven into the virgin's womb").
+A further clause ("and who conceived in the womb was incarnate and manifested as your Son, bom from the Holy Spirit and the virgin") is more clearly a product of the fourth century.
+References to birth from both the Holy Spirit and the virgin alone being more usual, as in the preceding clause ("you sent from heaven into the virgin's womb").
 It is also to be noted that in this part of the prayer Jesus is described as God's Son rather than as servant/child, another sign of a later date.